 - Add comments

-In understanding personas and their behaviours we are able to design a better experience and a better product.
+In understanding personas and their behaviours, we can design a better experience and a better product.
 It will also help to create a strong brand that has crafted an experience for a precisely defined audience.
 This will ensure maximum engagement and, hopefully, more users.

 This post was originally published on The Path Forward – the fast track to a scalable digital business.
 The Path Forward shows how new entrepreneurs should focus their time in their first 12 months while they go from idea validation, through product development and then scaling the business rapidly to reach Series A.